From the Chair

 - Share expertise and communicate the excitement of science both locally and globally. » News & Events

 These goals have led the Department of Physics at UC Santa Barbara from relative obscurity 30 years ago to placement as one of the most innovative and robust programs in the country.

 Professor and Chair

-UC Santa Barbara's relatively small Physics Department is now ranked among the top five graduate programs in the Nation
+UC Santa Barbara's relatively small Physics Department is now ranked among the top 10 graduate programs in the Nation